cirosantilli/markdown-style-guide/index.md

 ##### Rationale: list-space mixed vs 1

-The advantage of `list-space:1` is that it removes the decision of how many spaces you should put after the list marker: it is always one.
+The advantages of `list-space:1` are that

+-   it removes the decision of how many spaces you should put after the list marker: it is always one.

     We could choose to always have list content indented as:

         -   a
         -   b

     but that is ugly.

+-   You never need to change the indentation of the entire list because of a new item.

+    This may happen in `list-space:mixed` if you have:

+        - a
+        - b

+    and will add a multi-line item:

+        -   a

+        -   b

+        -   c

+            d

+    Note how `a` and `b` were changed because of `c`.

 The disadvantages of `list-space:1`